tapan-d/carcounter/CarCounterManual.md

 Last revision June 1, 2017

 0. Write down which car counter (A,B,C,D) will be at which location, such as East Washington bridge entrance.
+Make sure all the power bricks are charged.
+If using a Macintosh or Windows laptop to check the counters in the field, be sure to install the Prolific or Silabs CP210X chipset drivers (both drivers if unsure).
+Be sure to test each counter the day before the event to make sure it still works.
 Then for each of the car counters to be used, do the following steps:

 1. First plug in PI+Arduino counter to power brick.